Murli0399/Java_Interview_Question/Part-12 Extra Knowledge.md

 </details>
 <details><summary>

-## What is reflection API in java?
+## What is reflection API in Java?
 </summary>
 The Java Reflection API is a set of classes and interfaces that allows Java code to examine or modify the runtime behavior of a class at run time.
-The java.lang.Class class provides many methods that can be used to get metadata, examine and change the run time behavior of a class.
+The java.lang.Class class provides many methods that can be used to get metadata, and examine and change the run time behavior of a class.
 The java.lang and java.lang.reflect packages provide classes for java reflection.

 The Reflection API is mainly used in:
-- IDE (Integrated Development Environment) e.g., Eclipse, MyEclipse, NetBeans etc.
+- IDE (Integrated Development Environment) e.g., Eclipse, MyEclipse, NetBeans, etc.
 - Debugger
 - Test Tools etc.

 Here are some examples of how the Reflection API can be used:
-- To get information about the fields, methods and constructors of a class.
+- To get information about the fields, methods, and constructors of a class.
 - To create instances of classes at runtime.
 - To invoke methods at runtime.
 - To get and set the values of fields at runtime.